leleliu008/ppkg/README.md

 ppkg offical formula repository's url: https://github.com/leleliu008/ppkg-formula-repository-offical-core

+ppkg offical formula repository would be automatically fetched to local cache as name `offical-core` when you run `ppkg update` command.

 **Note:** If you find that a package is not in ppkg offical formula repository yet, PR is welcomed.

-These formula repositories would be automatically fetched to local cache as name `offical-core` when you run `ppkg update` command.